Genesis | Chapter 43

 Vs. 1-15 Not Egypt again

-- Vs. 2b-5 Play down the situation or play up the situation: Jacob knows the specifics of the deal to get more grain and to release his 2nd son Simeon.
-It will take nothing less them Benjamin to go with his 10 older brothers to Egypt, but look at what he say’s here, “Go back and buy a little food”.
-In other word’s Jacob thinks if the amount of food is smaller perhaps he can’t skirt around having to deal with the fear of losing Benjamin.
-What they don’t know is according to the interpretation of the dream and Joseph’s words to his brothers in 45:6 the famine was going to last another five years.
-Judas’s response shows the other end of this as he responds, “Easy for you to say Dad as you won’t suffer the consequences of not obeying the Prime Minister”.
-They are at a stand off and neither one of them is going to blink.
+Vs. 2b-5 Play down the situation or play up the situation: Jacob knows the specifics of the deal to get more grain and to release his 2nd son Simeon.
+It will take nothing less than Benjamin to go with his 10 older brothers to Egypt, but look at what he says here, “Go back and buy a little food”.
+In other words, Jacob thinks if the amount of food is smaller perhaps he can’t skirt around having to deal with the fear of losing Benjamin.
+What they don’t know is that according to the interpretation of the dream and Joseph’s words to his brothers in 45:6 the famine was going to last another five years.
+Judas’ response shows the other end of this as he responds, “Easy for you to say Dad as you won’t suffer the consequences of not obeying the Prime Minister”.
+They are at a standoff and neither one of them is going to blink.

-- Vs. 6-7 Blame someone else for the situation: Ok now you have put off the situation, played of the situation, the only thing else left is to blame someone for the situation.
+Vs. 6-7 Blame someone else for the situation: Ok now you have put off the situation, played off the situation, the only thing else left is to blame someone for the situation.
 So that is what Jacob does, “Hey if you hadn’t told the Prime Minister you had a brother you wouldn’t be in the spot you’re in!”
-This was part of the guilt your son’s to do what you want them to do plan of Jacob’s.
-Of coarse the son’s response back was “Dad the guy asked us point blank if we had any other brothers or a dad still alive, did you want us to lie?”
+This was part of the guilt of your sons to do what you want them to do plan of Jacob’s.
+Of course, the son’s response back was “Dad the guy asked us point blank if we had any other brothers or a dad still alive, did you want us to lie?

 Vs. 8-10 Judah offers assurance of himself for his brother Benjamin if it came down to that.
 Three things no doubt led to Jacob’s agonizing decision to let Benjamin go to Egypt with his brothers:

-- There was a sever famine in the land and he could not really wait for it to end.
+• There was a severe famine in the land, and he could not really wait for it to end.

 But what is not in that equation is simple trust in the Lord!